BenjaminTMilnes/XSDRSpecification/README.md

 Version 0.1

+The master branch of this repository is used for writing the next edition of the XSDR specification.
+Thus the repository as viewed on the master branch is not the latest finalised version.
+For finalised versions, see the release branches and tags.

 ## Introduction

 One of the most popular tools for writing and formatting scientific papers is LaTeX - an extension of the TeX typesetting system.
 LaTeX makes it easy to format scientific documents, by deciding on many aspects of the format, style, and layout itself.
 LaTeX can also elegantly typeset mathematics, which is essential for a number of fields of study.